Key Takeaways:

 Agricultural Policy and Regulations

-It is best to understand the policies and regulations that govern the agricultural industry before one considers starting an agricultural related business or even a career in agriculture.
-It is even more important that those who are bound for professions in agriculture understand how policies and regulations are made, which groups benefit from the policies and how to obtain a political voice in the agricultural policy making process.
-Most university degree programs in agricultural business include instruction on course topics like water law, land use law and international agricultural trade.
+It is best to understand the policies and regulations governing the agricultural industry before considering starting an agricultural-related business or even pursuing a career in agriculture.
+It is even more critical that those bound for professions in agriculture understand how policies and regulations are made, which groups benefit from the policies and how to obtain a political voice in the agricultural policy making process.
+Most university degree programs in agricultural business include instruction on course topics like water law, land use law, and international agricultural trade.
 These courses require that students have foundational knowledge of economics since economic factors heavily influence agricultural policy making in the United States (U.S.).
-Students who want to start small, organic farms will especially want to be aware of the policies and regulations within their industry like the National Organic Program administered by the U.S. Department of Agriculture.
+Students who want to start small, organic farms will especially want to be aware of the policies and regulations within their industry, such as the National Organic Program administered by the U.S. Department of Agriculture.

 Agricultural Commodities Marketing

 Identifying prospective customers and making them aware of the value of an organization’s products or services is at the heart of all marketing activities.
-However, the challenges faced by those marketing agricultural commodity products are different from the ones encountered by organizations that operate in other industries.
-For example, non-agricultural organizations can forecast sales for their products fairly accurately based on historic data and market trends.
+However, the challenges faced by those marketing agricultural commodity products differ from those encountered by organizations operating in other industries.
+For example, non-agricultural organizations can accurately forecast product sales based on historic data and market trends.
 However, many farm agribusinesses can have unpredictable supply levels because of weather conditions.
-These unpredictable conditions can result in supply surpluses that cause the farmers to make less money from each agricultural commodity product that is harvested.
-Course topics on agricultural marketing can help future farm owners and business managers to mitigate risks to their bottom lines through the development and implementation of analytically based decision making frameworks.
+These unexpected conditions can result in supply surpluses that cause the farmers to make less money from each agricultural commodity product that is harvested.
+Course topics on agricultural marketing can help future farm owners and business managers mitigate risks to their bottom by developing and implementing analytically based decision making frameworks.

 Agricultural Entrepreneurship and Business Management

-The principles of marketing, finance, logistics and human resources combine to form the basis for agriculture business management courses.
-The development of these skills are important for new small farm owners or people who work as farm managers on larger farms.
-During the course topics on agricultural entrepreneurship and business management, students get exposed to common challenges faced by agribusinesses, and they develop the critical thinking and problem solving skills that are needed to propose feasible solutions.
+The principles of marketing, finance, logistics, and human resources combine to form the basis for agriculture business management courses.
+Developing these skills is vital for new small farm owners or people who work as farm managers on larger farms.
+During the course topics on agricultural entrepreneurship and business management, students get exposed to common challenges faced by agribusinesses, and they develop the critical thinking and problem solving skills needed to propose feasible solutions.

 Conclusion

-An estimated 805 million people of the world’s seven billion person population lack adequate food according to a report published by the social change advocacy group called DoSomething.org.
+According to a report published by DoSomething.org, an advocacy group for social change, an estimated 805 million people of the world’s seven billion population lack adequate food.
 This fact makes operating or working for an agribusiness a very rewarding career choice for many who want to promote positive social change in the world.

 Related: